AnuragPamuru/la_tanuki/README.md

 ## Introduction
 (a.
 Introduction to data)
 Our dataset contains score values and rankings for 9 different societal pillars from 149 different countries from the years 2007-2014.
 Each pillar has multiple subcategories that contributed to the category ranking and score.
-The societal pillars and subcategories are as follows:
+The societal pillars are as follows:

 - Business
 - Economy